OasisLMF/oasis_keys_server/README.md

     cp -R _build/html/* .

-Add and `git` commit the new files, and GitHub pages will automatically  publish the new documents to site https://oasislmf.github.io/oasis_keys_server/.
+Add and `git` commit the new files, and GitHub pages will automatically  publish the new documents to the documentation site https://oasislmf.github.io/oasis_keys_server/.